MoGhariebmohamed/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
-cat word to make file write this word
+echo" word" to make file write this word echo "(Ôo)" for smile